-Buying a REO or foreclosure in San Antonio
+Buying a foreclosure or REO property in

-What's an REO?
+What is an REO?

 Are REO's a bargain in San Antonio?

-Ready to make an offer?
+Prepared to make an offer?